wcmder/palo/README.md

 `["hub", "common"]`.
 All network resources live in their respective role templates; stacks contain membership and device assignments only.

-`stacks/dev/templates/shared/common` owns the shared template, and `stacks/dev/templates/spoke/stacks` owns stack creation.
+`stacks/dev/templates/shared/common` owns the shared template.
+Both `stacks/dev/templates/spoke/` and `stacks/dev/templates/hub/` provide a `network/` module for network resources and a `stacks/` module for ordered template membership and device assignments.
+The current root `hub_stack` call still reuses `spoke/stacks`, although `hub/stacks` is available.
 Each call accepts one required object; module calls have no `for_each` or null guards.
 The existing template and stack names are preserved.
 Existing deployments need a Panorama ownership migration from common networking and stack overrides.
 See the [migration procedure](docs/gre.md#migration-from-shared-networking) before